dlal-group/simtext/README.md

 ## T1_pubmed_by_queries

-This tool uses a set of entities as queries to download a defined number of abstracts or PMIDs from PubMed.
+This tool uses a set of search queries to download a defined number of abstracts or PMIDs for search query from PubMed.
+PubMed's search rules and syntax apply.

 Input:

-Tab-delimited table with entities in a column starting with "ID_", e.g. "ID_gene" if entities are genes.
-The entities are successively used as search query in PubMed.
+Tab-delimited table with search queries in a column starting with "ID_", e.g. "ID_gene" if search queries are genes.

 Usage:
 ```